aadarshsable/Darsh-s_Notes/101/BIO101/The Chemical Basis of Life/Membrane Structure and Function.md

 > They can if they are moving down their concentration gradients and if they have tranport proteins to help them cross.

 We know what Osmosis is :)

+### Passive Transport
+- down Concentration Gradient
+- Helps polar molecules get through lipid bilayers
+- Can be saturated with solute (rate limited)
+- Can be due to conformational changes
+- Can be gated channels

+##### Passive Transport for ions depends on:
+- Concentration gradient of the ion
+- Effect of the membrane potential of the ion
+- The ***Electrochemical Gradient*** is the diffusion gradient created from the combined effetcs of both of the above
+### Active Transport
+- Endergonic process by which a transport protein pumps a molecule across a membrane against its concentration gradient.
+- These mantain concentration gradeints across membranes
+- Use ATP as energy source.
+- Ex.
+Sodium-Potassium Pump

 ----